Poland: Near-total abortion ban takes effect amid protests - WTMJ

 The only remaining legal justifications for abortion under Polish law are if the woman’s life or health is at risk or if a pregnancy results from rape or incest.
 To date, about 98% of all legal abortions in the country — of which there were 1,110 in 2019 — were performed on the grounds of fetal malformations.

-The restriction of abortion comes amid a broader erosion of civil liberties and democratic norms under right-wing populist governments in Poland, as well as Hungary.
-The erosion of democratic rights in the two nations also is spreading to other parts of ex-communist central Europe, presenting a challenge for U.S. President Joe Biden as he seeks to restore democratic norms at home and abroad.
+The restriction of abortion comes amid a broader erosion of civil liberties under right-wing populist authorities in Poland, as well as Hungary.
+The erosion of democratic rights in the two nations also is spreading to other parts of ex-communist central Europe, presenting a challenge for the European Union and U.S. President Joe Biden as he seeks to restore democratic norms at home and abroad.

 Poland’s constitutional court on Wednesday issued a justification of a controversial October ruling that bans abortions in cases of fetuses with congenital defects, even ones so severe that there is no chance of survival upon birth.
 The government then published the court’s ruling in a government Journal of Laws.
 Those steps were the formal prerequisites required for the new law to enter into force.